jedrzejkubica/GBA-centrality-validation/README.md

 This repository contains scripts for the validation of **[GBA centrality](https://github.com/jedrzejkubica/GBA-centrality)** as described in the submitted manuscript.
 We performed leave-one-out cross-validation (LOO CV) and tissue enrichment validation to compare the performance of GBA centrality with Random Walk with Restart (as implemented in MultiXrank[^1]) and NetCore[^2].

-## Step 1.
+### Step 1.
 Run LOO CV for GBA centrality

-We assume that GBA-centrality is installed as described in [GBA centrality](https://github.com/jedrzejkubica/GBA-centrality) and that input data (interactome, causal genes/proteins) is prepared in `~/GBA-input/` as described in [GBA centrality Interactome](https://github.com/jedrzejkubica/GBA-centrality/tree/main/Interactome).
-Scores (`scores_LOO.tsv`) and ranks (`ranks_LOO.tsv`) for left-out genes will be saved in `~/GBA-output/`.
+We assume that GBA-centrality is installed as described in [GBA centrality](https://github.com/jedrzejkubica/GBA-centrality) and that input data (interactome, seeds) is prepared in `~/GBA-input/` as described in [GBA centrality Interactome](https://github.com/jedrzejkubica/GBA-centrality/tree/main/Interactome).
+Scores (`scores_LOO.tsv`) and ranks (`ranks_LOO.tsv`) for left-out genes will be saved in `~/GBA-output/` (`--out`).
 Logs are written to `log_LOO.txt`.

 ```
 python run_GBA_centrality/leave_one_out.py \
     --network ~/GBA-input/interactome_human.sif \
     --seeds ~/GBA-input/causal_proteins.txt \
-    --scores ~/GBA-output/scores_LOO.tsv \
-    --ranks ~/GBA-output/ranks_LOO.tsv \
+    --out ~/GBA-output/ \
     2> ~/GBA-output/log_LOO.txt
 ```

 ### Step 2.
 Run LOO CV for MultiXrank

 Create a Python environment and install MultiXrank as described in [https://github.com/anthbapt/multixrank](https://github.com/anthbapt/multixrank).

-The interactome SIF file from GBA centrality will be automatically converted to a TSV file (with two columns: node1, node2) as required by MultiXrank.
 A default config file is provided at [run_multixrank/default/config.yml](run_multixrank/default/config.yml).
 All output files will be saved in `~/multixrank-output/`.

 ```
 mkdir ~/multixrank-output/
 ```

-First, the MultiXrank scoring script takes the interactome SIF file and GBA centrality-derived left-out genes' ranks as input and produces a file with scores for all genes in the network `multiplex_1.tsv` in `~/multixrank-output/`.
+The MultiXrank scoring script takes the interactome SIF file and GBA centrality-derived left-out genes' ranks as input.
+The interactome SIF file from GBA centrality will be automatically converted to a TSV file (with two columns: node1, node2) as required by MultiXrank.
+The scoring script produces a file with scores for all genes in the network `multiplex_1.tsv` in `~/multixrank-output/`.

 ```
 python run_multixrank/run_multixrank.py \